 Similar to what we wrote about renting a car in Mexico, a lot of online car rental companies will hide a lot of the required insurance prices to make the price look cheaper.
 They know that most people look and sort by the lowest possible price.
 But always, always read the fine print!

-If you are having a difficult time finding the total price of the rental all the required insurance, or if you are having trouble even finding out what exactly the rental price includes, then I would recommend going with a different agency.
+If you are having a difficult time finding the total price of the car rental and all the required insurance, or if you are having trouble even finding out what exactly the rental price includes, then I would recommend going with a different agency.
 The last thing you want is an ugly surprise when you arrive in Ireland.

 Other Considerations When Renting a Car in Ireland

 When driving in Ireland, be sure that you have a hefty budget for gasoline or petrol.
-The prices in Ireland are steep, and remember petrol is sold by liters, not gallons (like us Americans are used to).
+The gas prices in Ireland are steep, and remember petrol is sold by liters, not gallons (like us Americans are used to).
 Even though most cars in Ireland will get much better gas mileage then a car in the USA, depending on how much you are driving, the cost can definitely add up.

 Also, some of the roads (especially around Dublin) are actually toll roads.
 Some airport rental agencies will automatically charge a fee to cover your tolls (there should be sticker thing in the car for tolls).
 If you have paid this through the rental car agency, then don’t stop to pay cash at the tolls — or you would be double paying!

-Good News – No Special License Required!
+Good News – No Special Driving License Required in Ireland!

 If there is one good thing to know about renting a car in Ireland, it’s that you actually don’t need an international driver’s license.
 Yay!
 (It’s the little things, right?!!)